If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Final Thoughts

-I think Pimsleur is a good option that will get you speaking much faster than almost any other course.
+Pimsleur is a good option that will get you speaking much faster than almost any other course.
 It isn’t perfect by any means, but for $15-$20/mo, it’s a solid choice.

 Rosetta Stone, while it has improved a lot, is just not that great.
 It’s still more expensive than most competitors without offering anything particularly unique.
-In fact, I think it’s quite a bit worse than other cheaper courses.
+In fact, it’s quite a bit worse than other cheaper courses.

 Pimsleur Review